General Service Medal (India)

 The General Service Medal 1947 is a military service medal of India, established by the President of India on 5 June 1950.
-It was awarded for service in Jammu and Kashmir during the Indo-Pakistani War of 1947, up through service in the Mizo Hills.
+It was awarded for service in Kashmir during the Indo-Pakistani War of 1947, up through service in the Mizo Hills.
 Eligible operations are denoted by a clasp for each operation.

 Clasps

-The General Service Medal 1947 is awarded with a clasp designating the qualifying service of the recipient.
+The General Service Medal is awarded with a clasp designating the qualifying service of the recipient.
 There are seven total clasps for the medal.